fhs/ZipFile.jl/doc/index.rst

 Add a new file named name into the ZIP file writer w, and return the WritableFile for the new file.
 We don't allow concurrrent writes, thus the file previously added using this function will be closed.
-Method names the compression method that will be used, and mtime is the modification time of the file.
+Method specifies the compression method that will be used, and mtime is the modification time of the file.

 Function position